Julie-PM/Metta-Machina/logodesign.md

 The first 3 trials failed as the wood composition wasn't known.
 I tried with different settings of the machine and dfferent width for the wood but the laser cutter wouldn't go through the whole piece of wood. **It is very important to know what is the composition of your material to be able to laser cut properly.

 <img src="Fail1.jpg" alt="Wood Fail" width="400"> <br>
-Here above picture of the failing attempts.
+Here above picture of 2 of 3 the failing attempts.

 I discovered that one side of the material was softer than the other and that the laser could go easily trhough it (way easier than from the other side).
 Finally I found a setting that could cut trhough the wood entirely.
 However you can notice some burned marks.
-The settings were not ideal for this kind of wood (But I had no sample left.)
+The settings were not ideal for this kind of wood (But I had no sample left.)<br>
+Once cut, I figured out that the lower part of the logo was to thin and such very fragile.
+You can also notice that few letters didn't make it through as there were too thin and broke during the process.

 <img src="Goodwood.jpg" alt="Wood ok" width="400"> <br>
-Hare above the picture of the "finally" cut logo.
+Hare above the picture of the "finally" cut logo (left) and of another failing attempt (right).

 > ##### In Plastic

 > #### Step 3 - 3D print the logo
->
+> To be coming soon

 ### Results (Tadam!)
 -----------------------------